babel/generator-babel-boilerplate/README.md

 ### Browser Tests

 The browser spec runner can be opened in a browser to run your tests.
 For it to work, you must first run `npm run test-browser`.
 This will set up a watch task that will automatically refresh the tests when your scripts, or the tests, change.
-The spec runner file is located at `test/runner.html`.
+The spec runner file is located at `test/runner.html`: open it in your browser to run tests.

 ### Code Climate